The biclustering_wrapper() function runs the full

 Input file requirements:

-cluster_path TSV must have ‘feature’ and ‘label’
+cluster_path TSV must have ‘region’ and ‘cluster’

 columnsNon-zero filtering: The